OpenSmartEnvironment/ose-xorg/README.md

 # Open Smart Environment - X.Org
-This package allows to control the X.Org server with xdotool.
+This package allows to control the mouse and pointer in X.Org

 See [Media player example](http://opensmartenvironment.github.io/doc/#mediaplayerexample).